-.01 Sealed bid method is considered feasible for construction if all of the following are met:
+01 Sealed bid method is considered feasible for construction if all of the following are met:

-- A complete, adequate, and realistic specification or purchase description is available, - Two or more responsible bidders are available and will provide to compete effectively for the business; and - The procurement lends itself to a fixed price contract and the selection of the successful bidder can be made principally on the basis of price.
+- a.
+A complete, adequate, and realistic job description can be produced, - b.
+Two or more responsible bidders are available and will provide a bid; and - c.
+The procurement lends itself to a fixed price contract.